-The Salt Marsh Accretion Response to Temperature eXperiment (SMARTX) is a whole-ecosystem active warming experiment in the Global Change Research Wetland dedicated to understanding the ecosystem-scale consequences of warming and elevated CO2 in tidal wetlands at the coastal terrestrial-aquatic interface.
-In particular, we are looking how the plant- and microbial-driven processes that regulate coastal wetland carbon sequestration are affected by the combination of warming and elevated CO2 and what that means for coastal wetlands and other ecosystems in the future.
+The Salt Marsh Accretion Response to Temperature eXperiment (SMARTX) is a whole-ecosystem active warming experiment in the Global Change Research Wetland dedicated to understanding the ecosystem-scale consequences of warming and elevated CO2 on carbon cycling in tidal wetlands.
+In particular, we are looking at how the plant- and microbial-driven processes that regulate coastal wetland carbon sequestration are affected by multiple simultaneous ecosystem stressors (warming and elevated CO2) and what that means for coastal wetlands and other ecosystems in the future.
 The interdisciplinary team includes researchers from SERC, Virginia Institute of Marine Science, Oak Ridge National Lab, USGS, and Rider University.
 SMARTX has been supported by the US Department of Energy Environmental System Science program since 2016.

 In 2016, we set up 30 new plots that are exposed to a range of warming.
 Some plots are left at ambient temperatures, while others are heated year-round to 1.7°C, 3.4°C, and 5.1°C above ambient using a combination of infrared lamps and belowground heating cables.
 An integrated feedback control system allows the heating system to be constantly adjusted to keep each plot at exactly the right temperature.
 The experiment is set up in two areas of the wetland, to compare how different plant communities respond to warming, and each treatment is repeated three times, to capture any spatial variability.
 There are also some plots with open-top chambers that are used to increase the atmospheric CO2 concentration to 750 parts per million, like in the CO2 and nitrogen experiment.
 SMARTX was the first replicated experiment in any terrestrial ecosystem that combined feedback-controlled whole-ecosystem warming with elevated CO2.